CameronBrooks11/PC104-Standard-KiCAD/README.md

 # Payload-PC104 #

 This repository contains schematics and footprints of the PC/104 standard.
-These designs are compatible with Eagle and KiCad PCB design software.
+These designs are compatible with KiCad PCB design software.
 The footprints have also a suggested PCB boundary that facilitates the cable management of the CubeSat.

 Derived from, although not affiliated with, [pc104.org](https://pc104.org/)